 - Said by reviewers to have easy assembly

 - Typically thought of as a “manageable” size

-- Is not as powerful
+- It is not as powerful

 - Motor: 2 HP, 220V, single-phase, 3450 RPM, 12A

 - Static pressure: 12.3″